TheCatSaber/Figures-for-Intermediate-IRP-2020/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The images are available under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The figures are available under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Valid attribution: TheCatSaber or my real name (if you know it).